-ALL who saw the letter from Brother performing the s W. H. Anderson which appeared able and useful pr in our issue of February 26, will rejoice with him in the fact that Brother in vited.
-Mr. and M. C. Sturdevant, of Illinois, has accepted a call to that field-a call which Lancaster, Mass.
+ALL who saw the letter from Brother W. H. Anderson which appeared able and useful prin our issue of February 26, will rejoice with him in the fact that Brother M. C. Sturdevant, of Illinois, has accepted a call to that field-a call which performing the same able and useful principle.
+Wr. and by the happy course, and the same at 24 cepted a call to that field-a call which be at home at 24 cepted a call to that field-a call which call with a performing the same able and useful principle.